Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Introduction

+Here, we focus on phases with ground-state degeneracy, which may arise due to symmetry breaking~\cite{girvin2019modern} or topological order~\cite{wen1990topological}, to formulate an explicit loss in terms of spectral features such as the expected ground-state symmetry sectors~\cite{ bernevig_emergent_2012, wietek2017studying} and spectral flow under adiabatic flux insertion~\cite{laughlin1981flux, oshikawa_commens_2000}.
 As exemplary applications of our method, we employ it to search for Abelian and non-Abelian fractional Chern insulators (FCIs) in novel settings, by combining exact diagonalization (ED) with our optimization scheme.
 We first focus on discovering ``non-ideal" Abelian FCIs, which strongly depart from the conventional paradigm of replicating certain geometric features of the lowest Landau level~\cite{Ledwith2020, Wang2021,ledwith2022family, ledwith_vortexability_2023}.
 While previous large-scale searches only found near-ideal FCIs~\cite{jackson_geometric_2015}, we use our targeted search method to find FCIs in bands well beyond any ideal or near-ideal description.
 We further delineate the nearby phase diagram, shedding light on competing phases.
 Secondly, we apply our method to non-Abelian FCIs, examples of which have so far relied on multi-body or long-range interactions.
-We find robust examples of non-Abelian Moore--Read states stabilized by finite-range two-body interactions, which depend non-monotonically on distance.
+We find robust examples of non-Abelian Moore--Read states stabilized by finite-range two-body interactions, which depend non-monotonically on distance, providing a minimal lattice setting in which non-Abelian fractionalization takes place.
 These novel FCIs strongly violate conventional expectations and call for new theories on how fractionalization emerges in these settings.

 Taken together, our results highlight two distinct advances: first, a versatile and general optimization framework for the systematic exploration of novel quantum phases, and second, its concrete demonstration in uncovering two kinds of FCIs beyond the current theoretical understanding.
 The generality of the method provides a practical route to the discovery of a variety of quantum phases across diverse settings.